 Among other activities, the Institute is holding a series of annual symposia to address strategic and tactical issues related to international cross-border mergers, acquisitions and strategic investments, and the underlying forces, constraints, trends and developments that are shaping or impeding important cross-border transactions.

-The Institute's inaugural Symposium was held in Beijing on June 12-13, 2008, followed by a
+The Institute has held a series of symposia, starting with its inaugural symposium in Beijing on June 12-13, 2008, and followed by